Imaginous/Tesla_Tweaks/README.md

 ## Building:
 You can bend the flipper part a bit upwards and slide in the *S3XY-Button* PCB into the slot.
 Note the notch which falls into the semi-circle cutout in the PCB.<br>
 Also make sure you have installed the *Commander* and have tested the *S3XY-buttons* in your car before proceeding.
 - 3D print the part.
-You can use the **brim** file to make the ASA adhere to the print bed better.<br>Also print the part upright, so a continous loop of filament will be created per layer.
-This is important for the flexability and durability of the print.
+You can use the **brim** file to make the ASA adhere to the print bed better.<br>Also print the part upright, so a continuous loop of filament will be created per layer.
+This is important for the flexibility and durability of the print.
 - Sand them to make them nice and smooth.
 - If you want the color to be darker after sanding you can spray a matt or shiny clear coat on top of it.
 - Open up the *S3XY-button* and remove the cover.
 - Add a piece of double sided tape to the battery compartment.
 - Place the *S3XY-button* in the paddle by lifting it a bit, note the notch in the print and PCB.
-- Add double sided tape to the bottom of the paddle to stick it to the steering wheel, the extentions of the paddle are designed to point down.
+- Add double sided tape to the bottom of the paddle to stick it to the steering wheel, the extensions of the paddle are designed to point down.
 <p float="left">
 <img src="https://github.com/Imaginous/Tesla_Tweaks/assets/68418842/4a4699cf-10db-4425-a159-e2d3a56c0640.jpg" alt="S3XY-Button PCB inserted" width="500"/>
 <img src="https://github.com/Imaginous/Tesla_Tweaks/assets/68418842/0e7b22dc-d9e3-4078-b50e-8d666e0bc5a7.jpg" alt="Double sided tape" width="500"/>